 HomePod mini 2

-The HomePod mini 2 is reportedly ready to launch, but it's dependent on the next-generation version of Siri, which is now delayed until September.
+The HomePod mini 2 is reportedly ready to launch, but it's dependent on the new version of Siri, which is now delayed until September.
 It will feature an updated S-series chip based on the Apple Watch Series 10, and we're expecting new color options to be available.
 Some rumors suggest that it will use Apple's N1 networking chip, but leaked code indicates that it will not use Apple's new chip technology.

 Home Hub